-Your biggest expense may be higher premiums.
-If you need an SR-22, you’re considered a high-risk driver.
-And car insurance providers typically charge more for high-risk policies.
+Your biggest expense will likely be higher premiums.
+If you need an SR-22, you’re considered a high-risk driver by the state and insurance providers.
+Car insurance providers typically charge more for high-risk policies.

 Talk with your insurance agent to find out how much you could potentially pay in higher premiums.

 How do I file for an SR-22 in Ohio?

 To file for an SR-22 in Ohio, you’ll need to go through a car insurance provider licensed in that state.
 Most providers are willing to file for an SR-22 on your behalf for a fee.